taeewonnn/tp/docs/DeveloperGuide.md

 **Extensions:**

 1a.
 The participant index provided by the User is invalid.
 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case ends*

+### Find contacts by name

+**Use Case: UC19 - Find user with matching name**

+**Actor:** User

+**Preconditions:** User has added one or more contacts to the global contact list or invited one or more contacts to the selected event.

+**Guarantees:**
+Eventy displays the contact with the corresponding name.

+**MSS:**

+1. User selects an event or remains in global contact list.
+2. User specific name he is looking for.
+3. Eventy displays the matching contact. </br>
+   *Use case ends*

+**Extensions:**

+1a.
+Name provided by User is empty or invalid (Ex. it is empty or non-alphanumeric).
+- 1a1.
+Eventy displays an error message to alert the User. </br>
+  *Use case ends*